dmytrokoren/PfSense-Auto-Reboot/README.md

   pkg install nano
   ```

-  6. Change your wan adapter name, if required (mine is re0) using nano
+  6. Change your wan adapter name, if required (mine is re0), update iterations, and sleep time using nano

   ```
-  nano PfReboot.sh
+  nano PfReboot_hc.sh
   ```

   7. (OPTONAL) Change the script to customize your experience.